 In Louisville, the summers are hot and muggy, the winters are very cold and wet, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 28°F to 88°F and is rarely below 12°F or above 94°F.

 Based on the tourism score, the best times of year to visit Louisville for warm-weather activities are for the entire month of June and from late July to late September.

-The hot season lasts for 3.8 months, from May 26 to September 20, with an average daily high temperature above 79°F. The hottest day of the year is July 21, with an average high of 88°F and low of 71°F.
+The hot season lasts for 3.8 months, from May 26 to September 20, with an average daily high temperature above 79°F. The hottest month of the year in Louisville is July, with an average high of 87°F and low of 70°F.

-The cold season lasts for 3.0 months, from November 30 to February 28, with an average daily high temperature below 52°F. The coldest day of the year is January 29, with an average low of 28°F and high of 43°F.
+The cold season lasts for 3.0 months, from November 30 to February 28, with an average daily high temperature below 52°F. The coldest month of the year in Louisville is January, with an average low of 28°F and high of 43°F.